 Amin Al-Aiedy is a young bass and double bass player who has grown up between two cultures, reared by a French mother and an Iraqi father who is none other than Fawzy.

 From the cradle, he has been surrounded by oud sounds.
 At the conservatory, he pursued a double degree: jazz and improvised music (with Jean-Daniel Hégé and Éric Watson) on one hand, contemporary music (with Samuel Collard) on the other.
 He also studied classical guitar (with Hideaki Tsuji) as well as composing and orchestration (bachelor’s degree in musicology).

-After completed his musical degree, he then continued his musical journey by learning oud and maqam (oriental modes) in Tunis, where he also teaches jazz and jazz double bass.
+He then continued his musical journey by learning oud and maqam (oriental modes) in Tunis, where he also teaches jazz and jazz double bass.

 He participates in diverse jazz and world music bands (Djokla, Antilog, New Balkan Express, Fawzi Chekili, Hedi Fahem, Omar El Ouaer, etc).